Mormon Coffee

 Rebuking false doctrine is biblical.
 I agree, we need a definition of “arguing” from you to probably fully understand the point your trying to make.

 This is where LDS equate “Good feelings” as the spirit confirming truth and being “in the room”, and when you have “bad feelings” it is the spirit “leaving the room”, placing you at blame for being in the “hostile environment”. — Unfortunately, this is what keeps many LDS faithful from learning the facts about the history of their very own church.
 My sister in law, when presented with the LDS website familysearch.org showing Joseph Smith’s multiple wives, she didn’t want to look at it and said “I’d rather remain blissfully ignorant.” – Why did she say that?
 Well, it would stand to reason that it made her feel uncomfortable, perhaps because her whole life she had been LDS and hasn’t once heard about Joseph Smith’s polygamy, creating a feeling of uneasyness.
-Just because you may have bad feelings from hearing “[filtered profanity or slur]” doctrine, it isn’t the spirit leaving, its because its challenging to your beliefs.
+Just because you may have bad feelings from hearing “anti-mormon” doctrine, it isn’t the spirit leaving, its because its challenging to your beliefs.

 Anyways, the spirit dwells within you and just because you may be in a “hostile environment”, doesn’t mean the Spirit leaves you.
 In fact, one begins to rely even more upon the Spirit for support, rebuking, etc.. – Responding with anger and hatred and personal attacks isn’t the Holy Spirit inside you, that is your own sinful nature coming out.
 I believe the evangelicals for the most part keep their cool on here and try hard to let the Spirit speak through them, to rebuke the false doctrines of the LDS church.